-(with strong security for the paranoid!) – Their words, not mine lol.
+“with strong security for the paranoid!” – Their words!

 Has anyone else noticed a performance boost in reading from and writing to a VeraCrypt encrypted storage device?

-You can even record the test results by pressing Alt-PrintScreen (after the benchmarks have completed, of course) to post to your website or blog for sharing and historical comparisons.
+You can even record the test results by pressing Alt-PrintScreen (after the benchmarks have completed) to post to your website or blog for sharing and/or historical comparisons.

-I’ll be using this program in my next blog post to test VeraCrypt’s (a free storage device encryption program) performance vs the same plain hard drive.
+I’ll be using this program in my next blog post to test VeraCrypt’s (a free storage device encryption program) performance vs the same hardware.